 Dr. Rajagopala Chidambaram served as the Principal Scientific Adviser (PSA) to the Government of India and as the Chairman of the Scientific Advisory Committee to the Cabinet (SAC-C) from November 2001 to March 2018.
 Currently, he is serving as the DAE Homi Bhabha Chair professor at BARC, Mumbai.

-Amongst the many initiatives Dr. Chidambaram had taken as the PSA, significant ones were the development of the Advanced Ultra Supercritical (AUSC) technology for coal-based thermal power generation, the setting up of the Core Advisory Group for R&D in the Electronics Hardware (CAREL), the creation of RuTAG (Rural Technology Action Groups) and the establishment of SETS (Society for Electronic Transactions and Security) headquartered in Chennai.
+Amongst the many initiatives Dr. Chidambaram had taken as the PSA, significant ones were the establishment of the National Knowledge Network, development of the Advanced Ultra Supercritical (AUSC) technology for coal-based thermal power generation, the setting up of the Core Advisory Group for R&D in the Electronics Hardware (CAREL), the creation of RuTAG (Rural Technology Action Groups) and the establishment of SETS (Society for Electronic Transactions and Security) headquartered in Chennai.
 These initiatives continue making significant impact to the STI landscape of the country.
 Read More

 Prof. Krishnaswamy VijayRaghavan